 Thankfulness is usually in response to a gift or a good act.
 But for the believer in Christ Jesus, thankfulness should not be limited to only gifts and good acts.
 We are to be grateful in all things; good or bad.
 That sounds impossible to do in bad circumstances.
 God is not asking us to pretend but to trust Him in the most difficult situations because all things work together for good -Romans 8:28.
 Giving thanks in all things is therefore a demonstration of faith or trust in God at all times.
 Thankfulness must become a lifestyle, not a duty or an obligation.

 We have to be grateful to God for all things – everything that pertains to life, godliness, and precious promises – 2 Peter1 :3-4.
 The more we know God, the more we will appreciate Him.
 When we become aware of the good things He has given us, the more thankful we will be.
 And as we reflect on the goodies, let’s not forget our greatest gift from God, Jesus Christ, and our salvation through Him.
 In Colossians 1:12, Apostle Paul admonishes the believers to give “joyful thanks” to God for their salvation.

 Allowing the worries and rush of life to overwhelm you is a pathway to ingratitude.
 You focus so much on your needs and wants that you fail to see the abundance that is present.
-And instead of thanking God for carrying you through that trouble, you’ve rather allowed that problem to steal your joy away leaving you to complain and be resentful.
+And instead of thanking God for carrying you through that trouble, you usually allow that problem to steal your joy away leaving you to complain and be resentful.

 Aside from personal issues getting in the way of gratitude, the world through various mediums has created an environment of fear.
 We are greeted with bad news and grim predictions that affect our emotions and general perspectives.
 We become anxious.